techfolios/template-old/essays/Software Engineering Wrap-Up.md

 I want to start off by saying that ICS 314 Software Engineering I was one of my favorite ICS courses to date.
 I say this because all aspects of the course were useful to me.
 The course covers a lot of bases: from new languages, Github, Portfolios, to a practical project, it all was worth my while.
 The material given in this course is absolutely necessary to a Computer Science student.
 I am overall thankful for the experience of taking this course.
-The following sections will address three aspects of the course that I thought was particularly useful.
+The following sections will address three aspects of the course that I thought were particularly useful.

 ## Open Source Software Development
 Open source development was a topic that I am now comfortable with.
 Prior to this course I had very little experience with Github, now I cannot imagine working